equalframework/equal-doc/docs/usage/views.md

 ### Header Action

 !!! note "Distinction between actions and Header Actions"
     Make sure not to mix up the "actions" section with the header "actions" subsection.
-The former lists the actions that are available for the whole view (genrally form views) while the latter can be used to allow or prevent specific actions on selected objects (generally list views).
+The former lists the actions that are available for the whole view (generally form views) while the latter can be used to allow or prevent specific actions on selected objects (generally list views).

 The actions property can be used for 3 purposes: to force action buttons visibility; to define the order of the actions for buttons having multiple actions ("split buttons"); and to override the configuration of the subsequent Views (for relational fields).